redshifted-69420/Plotting/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the IISER-B License - see the LICENSE file for details.